drumpt/drumpt.github.io/content/news/niied-scholarship-fall-2026/index.md

 ---
-title: Awarded the Study Abroad Scholarship by the National Institute for International Education (NIIED) 🎓
+title: Awarded the Korean Government Scholarship Program for Study Overseas by the National Institute for International Education (NIIED) 🎓

 event:
 event_url: